Kalasha: In Jainism

-The Kalasha is included in the Ashtamangala lists of both the Svetambara and Digambara sects of Jainism.
+The Kalasha is a symbol of the nineteenth Tirthankara Mallinatha.
+It is also included in the Ashtamangala lists of both the Śvetāmbara and Digambara sects of Jainism.
 Two eyes are depicted around the Kalasha, symbolising right faith and right knowledge.
 It is used for religious and social ceremonies.
 It is used in temples when certain images are being worshipped.
 When one enters a new home it is customary to carry the kalasha on the head reciting mantras.
 This ceremony is performed to welcome grace and happiness into the new home.
-They first appear in stone in the Kushan Empire period (65-224 AD).
-It is a symbol of auspiciousness.
+They first appear in stone in during 1st century BCE and 1st century CE.

+Buddhism

+The Pūrṇakumbha refers to “full vessel” or "auspicious abundance" in Buddhism.
+It is used as flower offering to Buddha and Bodhisattvas at prayer alters, as well as representing treasure of wisdom.
+Purnakumbha represents health, longevity, wealth, prosperity, wisdom and symbolizes the Buddha's infinite quality of teaching the dharma.
+Japanese art of Ikebana emerged from this Buddhist floral offering tradition.

 In heraldry

-The Kalasha is part of the official state emblem of Andhra Pradesh state in India.
+A variant of the Kalasha called Purna Kumbha or Purna Ghataka from Amaravati archaeological site is part of the official state emblem of Andhra Pradesh state in India.